Standing for Election

 As an elected representative, there is a lot more to the role than just turning up to States debates.
 Read our guide on What a States Member Does.

 There is currently a diverse range of States Members, from women with young families to small business owners, individuals with caring responsibilities, and retired professionals.
-The role can be flexible, with States Meetings planned well in advance which means it can be possible to balance your existing commitments with the work of the States.
+The role can be flexible, with States Meetings and Scrutiny business planned well in advance making it possible to balance your existing commitments with the work of the States.

 You will receive a salary, and while you can maintain outside interests, it’s important that these are declared so there’s no conflict of interest.
 More information on this will be provided closer to the election.